Last Updated on

 The most beautiful places to visit in Poland

-Although there isn’t a lot to do, it’s a cute place to start your travels in Poland.
+It’s a cute place to start your travels in Poland.
 I highly recommend getting lost in the quaint streets of the city centre and eating your weight in pierogis.
 There are many amazing restaurants around the town where you can get a taste of this delicious Polish dumpling.
+There’s a lot of great things to do in Gdansk so I highly recommend you spend a couple of days exploring this fairytale city!

 Gdansk was totally reconstructed after World War 2.
 The colourful facades will leave you speechless – this is one of the most beautiful places in Poland and one of the most fairy-tale towns in Poland too!
 Gdansk is famous for its amber production so it’s a great excuse to splurge on a nice piece of jewellery with an amber stone.